11 Things You Might Not Know About the Marine Corps

 Ermey, a former Marine drill sergeant and Vietnam veteran, filmed a tense 20-minute reel of himself in character dressing down and squaring away the movie’s extras, without repeating himself, all while being pelted with tennis balls and oranges.
 When director Stanley Kubrick saw the video, he recast Ermey for the role on the spot.

-Hartman became perhaps the most famous gunnery sergeant in the history of the Corps.
-Ermey, however, retired as a Staff Sergeant.
-In 2002, the Marine Corps granted him an honorary promotion in accordance with the rank for which he is most associated.
+The fictional Hartman became perhaps the most famous gunnery sergeant in the history of the Corps.
+Ermey retired as a Staff Sergeant, and in 2002, the Marine Corps granted him an honorary promotion in accordance with the rank for which he is most associated.
 He is the first retiree in the history of the Marines to receive such an honor.

 2. From the Halls of Montezuma...